Budapest Travel Guide

 Address: Roosevelt Square or Adam Clark Square Budapest

-The Chain Bridge was the first stone bridge to be built over the Danube and is the most famous with its lion statues.
-Today nine bridges span the river linking Buda to Pest, but Chain Bridge takes pride of place as the city's symbol, a magnificent sight when floodlit at night.
-It owes its construction to Count István Széchenyi who decided to build a permanent crossing after having to wait a week to cross the river to bury his father.
+The Chain Bridge was the first stone bridge to be built over the Danube and is the most famous in the city, still featuring its iconic lion statues.
+Today nine bridges span the river linking Buda to Pest, but Chain Bridge takes pride of place as the city's primary landmark, a magnificent sight when floodlit at night.<br /><br /> It owes its construction to Count István Széchenyi who decided to build a permanent crossing after having to wait a week to cross the river to bury his father.
 The Chain Bridge was built by William and Adam Clark, who also constructed London Bridge.
 It was considered an amazing feat of engineering when it was opened in 1849.
-At the foot of the bridge is Kilometre Zero, the point in Budapest from where all distances are measured.
+The famous stone lions which guard the bridge were carved by sculptor János Marschalkó.
+They were added to the bridge in 1852 and miraculously were not destroyed in World War II even though the bridge itself was blown up in January 1945 and was only resurrected in November 1949.<br /><br /> There is an urban legend in Budapest that the lions of the Chain Bridge do not have tongues - they actually do, but you can't see them except from above!
+At the foot of the bridge is Kilometre Zero, the point in Budapest from which all distances are measured.<br /><br />

 The Great Synagogue and Jewish Museum

-Situated within Erzsébet Town, the charming old Jewish quarter and former ghetto, the Great or Central Synagogue is the largest in Europe and the second largest in the world, able to seat 3,000 people.
+Situated within Erzsébet Town, the charming old Jewish quarter and former ghetto, the Great or Central Synagogue is one of the largest in the world, able to seat 3,000 people.
 Completed in 1859 the style is typically Byzantine-Moorish, with exquisitely patterned brickwork in the red, blue and yellow colours of the city's coat of arms.
-Gilded domed towers, archways and beautiful window designs are just some of the features that make this one of Budapest's landmarks.
-The splendid interior glitters with lights; gilded arches and balconies line the walls, the ceiling is covered in Stars of David, and the floor is tiled in decorative stars.
-On Jewish festivals it is packed with Jews from all over Hungary who come to celebrate within its splendour.
-Next door is the Jewish Museum containing relics from the Hungarian Jewish Community, including religious objects from festivals, and the Holocaust Memorial room.
-In the courtyard is the Holocaust Memorial in the shape of a weeping willow tree, each metal leaf engraved with the names of Nazi victims.
+Gilded domed towers, archways and beautiful window designs are just some of the features that make this one of Budapest's great landmarks.<br /><br /> The splendid interior glitters with lights, gilded arches and balconies line the walls, the ceiling is covered in Stars of David, and the floor is tiled in decorative stars.
+On Jewish festivals it is packed with Jews from all over Hungary who come to celebrate within its splendour.<br /><br /> Next door is the Jewish Museum containing relics from the Hungarian Jewish Community, including religious objects from festivals, and the Holocaust Memorial Room.
+In the courtyard is the Holocaust Memorial in the shape of a weeping willow tree, each metal leaf engraved with the names of Nazi victims.<br /><br />

 Parliament Buildings